 The NCEL's plan combines the annual budget planning process with the strategic plan, so that the tactics developed for achieving the goals work in conjunction with the resources dedicated to the strategies in the budget plan for the next year.
-It has been the NCEL's intention to transition the strategic plan from a formal report into a living and working document that will guide lottery staff as they move forward over the course of five years.
-NCEL staff have worked diligently to create a shared vision for the future of the lottery and break it down into actionable focus areas, allowing staff the ability to measure their success on a yearly basis both internally, and through the eyes of their players, stakeholders and beneficiaries.
+The NCEL staff worked diligently to create a shared vision for the future of the lottery and break it down into actionable focus areas, allowing staff the ability to measure their success on a yearly basis both internally, and through the eyes of their players, stakeholders and beneficiaries.